klerk-framework/website/docs/advanced-topics/persistence.md

 ---
 # Persistence

-Clerk uses an SQL database under the hood to persist the data.
+Klerk uses an SQL database under the hood to persist the data.

 ## Supported databases

-SQLite is recommended, but Clerk should work with:
+SQLite is recommended, but Klerk should work with:

 * SQLite
 * H2